zhexuandliu/CHTC-Guide/README.md

 ## Create a Docker image to run your R code in

-1. Create a folder containing the `Dockerfile`.
+1. Create a folder containing the `Dockerfile`, NO suffix.

    ```dockerfile
    # the file MUST be named "Dockerfile"